Macmachi/kasland/README.md

 # KasLand (BETA)

-KasLand is an innovative blockchain-based management game on the Kaspa network.
+KasLand is an innovative BlockDAG-based management game on the Kaspa network.
 Players acquire and manage a single virtual plot, construct and upgrade buildings, and earn zkaspa (in-game currency), allowing them to recoup part of their investment.

 ## Core Mechanics 🎮